abudhu/slate/source/vnet.html.md

     }
 ```

-Description: Bgp Communities sent over ExpressRoute with each route corresponding to a prefix in this VNET
+Bgp Communities sent over ExpressRoute with each route corresponding to a prefix in this VNET

 Name | Type | Required | Description
 ---- | ----- | ---- | ----